SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 ## Set an alias to invoke new bashrc commands

 Over the course of the next couple of exercises you'll be appending various setup commands to your `$HOME/.bashrc` file.
-This is a script that gets executed each time you start a new shell, which for example, in the case of your Dev Space in the App Studio, is every time you open up a new terminal.
+The contents of this file are executed each time you start a new shell, which for example, in the case of your Dev Space in the App Studio, is every time you open up a new terminal.
 Rather than have to close and open up a new terminal for new commands in `$HOME/.bashrc` to take effect, you can add an alias that you can call instead, which will execute the last line of the file in the context of your current shell session.

 👉 In what you're about to do, it's important that you don't accidentally clobber your entire `.bashrc` file, so first take a copy of it: